grattan/R_at_Grattan/docs/Data_visualisation.md

 The `grattan_save` function saves your charts according to Grattan templates.
 It takes these arguments:

-  - `filename`: the path, name and file-type of your saved chart. eg: `"atlas/population_chart.pdf"`.
+  - `filename`: the path, name and file-type of your saved chart. eg: `"atlas/professionals_chart.pdf"`.
-  - `object`: the R object that you want to save. eg: `pop_chart`.
+  - `object`: the R object that you want to save. eg: `prof_chart`.
 If left blank, it grabs the last chart that was displayed.
   - `type`: the Grattan template to be used.
 This is one of:
     - `"normal"` The default.
 Use for normal Grattan report charts, or to paste into a 4:3 PowerPoint slide.
 Width: 22.2cm, height: 14.5cm.
     - `"normal_169"` Only useful for pasting into a 16:9 format Grattan PowerPoint slide.
 Width: 30cm, height: 14.5cm.